-Employers are prohibited under state law from retaliating or discriminating against employees for filing workers’ compensation claims or in anticipation of a employee filing a workers’ compensation claim.
-Some employers create an environment of fear around workplace injuries in an effort to suppress the filing of workers’ compensation claims.
-Other employers automatically believe their employees are faking their injuries, trying to milk the system, or otherwise trying to avoid working by filing a workers’ compensation claim.
+Employers are prohibited under state law from retaliating or discriminating against employees for filing workers’ compensation claims or in anticipation of an employee filing a workers’ compensation claim.
+Some employers create an environment of fear around workplace injuries in an effort to suppress the filing of workers’ comp claims.
+Other employers automatically believe their employees are faking their injuries, trying to milk the system, or otherwise trying to avoid working by filing a claim.

 Texas workers’ compensation laws, in addition to the above prohibitions, also prohibit employers from targeting employees who hire a lawyer to represent them in a workers’ compensation claim or who testify or are about to testify in an administrative proceeding regarding a workers’ compensation claim.

-Often times after an employee files a workers’ compensation claim, employers will create a false reason to terminate an employee.
+Often times after an employee files a workers’ comp claim, employers will create a false reason to terminate an employee.
 For example, some employers accuse employees of poor performance or some other supposedly terminable offense.
-Other employers will utilize a policy that is related to the underlying workers’ compensation claim.
-For example, some employers will terminate employees days after a severe injury under so-called “no-call / no-show” policies or by strict compliance with a rule requiring an employee to return to work within a set amount of time after a workplace injury (often times the duration is 180 days and the rule is commonly known as a “180-day policy”).
+Other employers will utilize a policy that is related to the underlying workers’ comp claim.
+For example, some employers will terminate employees days after a severe injury under so-called “no-call / no-show” policies or by strict compliance with a rule requiring an employee to return to work within a set amount of time after a workplace injury (oftentimes the duration is 180 days and the rule is commonly known as a “180-day policy”).

 Don’t fall victim to this predatory behavior.
 Contact us so we can help you.

 When an employee brings a workers’ compensation claim and wins, he or she is entitled to an award of damages which may include:

 - what he or she should have been paid but for the wrongful termination or other wrongful act;